Skip to main content

 Get to know your cash flow

 More than just knowing how much money is currently in your bank account, understanding your cash flow helps you make better money decisions for both the near and long term.
-Because, a cash flow plan is focused on the future and helps you set your expectations around the money you are going to collect versus the money you need to pay.
+A cash flow plan focuses on the future and enables you to set expectations for the money you will collect versus the cash you need to pay.
 You start by simply downloading your bank statement to know how much cash you have in the bank today, add any money you expect to collect from your clients, and subtract the expenses you know you have coming due within a specific time period to get your projected balance.

-Pro-tip: When reviewing your cash flow, you can decide on the period of time you are making calculations for.
-Nadia’s advice is to look at a smaller period of time (i.e. weekly) when things are volatile and move towards monthly or quarterly as things become more steady.
+Pro tip: When reviewing your cash flow, you can decide on the period of time you are making calculations for.
+Nadia’s advice is to look at a shorter period (i.e., weekly) when things are volatile, and move to monthly or quarterly as things become steadier.

 Numbers to know like the back of your hand